…HERS has lived up to its promise; it has provided a toolkit that any woman aspiring to a leadership position would give anything to have.

 - Emergency Contact Information

-- Letters from two recommenders (e.g. president/CEO, chief officer in your area, and/or direct supervisor)
+- Letters from two recommenders; one from your institution’s president/CEO or senior officer AND one from your direct supervisor (e.g. president/CEO, chief officer in your area, and/or direct supervisor)

 - Information for Leadership Development Essay